lazarusA/CoherentNoise.jl/docs/src/overview.md

   important when working with fractal-based noises, composition of complex noises, and in general is something just expected when working with coherent noise.

-- The Perlin noise implementation is [Ken Perlin's "Improved Noise" algorithm](https://cs.nyu.edu/~perlin/noise/), unlike his original Perlin noise algorithm found in libnoise, which is sometimes just called value or gradient noise, of which we also support, called `Value`.
+- The `PerlinImproved` noise implementation is [Ken Perlin's "Improved Noise" algorithm](https://cs.nyu.edu/~perlin/noise/), unlike his classic Perlin noise algorithm found in libnoise, which is sometimes just called gradient noise.

 - Fractal samplers can be driven by any source sampler, not just gradient noise -- even other fractal samplers.